rachelvansciver/SAACO3/messaging/Kinesis.md

 ## Usage
 - more powerful queries
 - run complex queries
+## Kinesis Data Agent
+- used to write to kinesis data streams or firehose
 ## Data Ordering in SQS vs Kinesis
 - kinesis your producers need to use the same partition/shard key for related data
 - in [[SQS]] there is no ordering